Game-of-whales/GOW-SDK-ANDROID/README.md

 ### Ads
-> It will be supported since version 2.0.20 of SDK for Android.
+> It's supported since version 2.0.20 of SDK for Android.

 To handle the ads set in **Game of Whales**, you need to do some actions: